WARDEN Explained

 ) to the parent

 environment as well as to the relevant input list for storage.
-This
+With the

 add_reactevt(name_evt = "event_1", input = {

-z <- 2 #this will not be stored in the main input list, and will not be available in the next event reaction! so it's only available locally while we are evaluating this event
+z <- 2 #this will be stored in the main input list, and will be available in the next event reaction!

 }